-After leaving Boise Barns worked three weeks for the Sou hern Pacific Wells, Nev., as telegraph operator, Then he went to California.
-New Mexico, back to Nevada and was eventually arrested in San Francisco where Jones ran him down and took him to Boise.
-He originally halled from Brighton, Colo., where he has a fam-ily.
-Johnson was arrested in Chicago.
-Both are now in jail in Idaho.
+After leaving Boise Burns worked three weeks for the Southern Pacific at Wells, Nev., as telegraph operator, Then he went to California, New Mexico, back to Nevada and was even-New tually arrested in San Francisco where Jones ran him down and took him to Bolse.
+He originally halled from thton, Colo., where he has a fam-Johnson was arrested in Chicago.
+Brighton, Colo., Both are now in jail in Idaho.